sstucki/minion/README.md

 ## Usage

-The easiest way to run the `minion` tool is through SBT.
+The easiest way to run the Minion tool is through SBT.
 E.g. change to the `minion` directory, then run

 ```sh
 $ sbt "run -h"
 ```

 which should print some usage info.
 Note the quotes `"` around the `run` command and its arguments.
-Without these quotes, SBT will not pass the `-h` option to `minion` but interpret it as an SBT option.
-It is important to enclose all command-line arguments for `minion` in quotes, e.g. to run the tool on some example files, use
+Without these quotes, SBT will not pass the `-h` option to Minion but interpret it as an SBT option.
+It is important to enclose all command-line arguments for Minion in quotes, e.g. to run the tool on some example files, use

 ```sh
 $ sbt "run examples/Const/Const.java examples/Const/Const.in.OK.txt"